Hola muchachos. Welcome back to another episode of Olivia madness…essential oils to get rid of flies!

 - Apple cider vinegar – 2 cups

 - Water – 2 cups

-For y’all who are interested in natural EO recipes, this is the best one yet.
+For y’all who are interested in natural recipes, this is the best one yet.
 The rosemary in the recipe will repel flies with great effectiveness.
-Please ensure you add and mix all the EOs in a glass spray bottle.
+Please ensure you add and mix all the essential oils in a glass spray bottle.